lishiyo/frontier-tower-coordination-bot/memory-bank/systemPatterns.md

     *   **Modules:**
         *   `database.py`: SQLAlchemy setup (async engine with `asyncpg`), session management (`AsyncSessionLocal`), base for declarative models.
         *   `models/`: Directory containing SQLAlchemy ORM model classes (`User`, `Proposal`, `Submission`, `Document`).
 Each model in its own file.
+            * `Proposal` model includes fields for the proposer, title, description, options, deadline, and crucially, a `target_channel_id` field to specify which channel the proposal should be posted to, enabling multi-channel support.
         *   `repositories/`: Directory containing repository classes that implement the Repository Pattern.
 Each repository abstracts data access for a specific model (e.g., `UserRepository`, `ProposalRepository`).
     *   **Responsibilities:**
         *   `database.py`: Provide database connection and session utilities.